Aliases for TXNL4A Gene

 GeneCards Summary for TXNL4A Gene

-TXNL4A (Thioredoxin-Like 4A) is a Protein Coding gene.
-Diseases associated with TXNL4A include burn-mckeown syndrome.
-Among its related pathways are Gene Expression and Spliceosome.
+TXNL4A (Thioredoxin Like 4A) is a Protein Coding gene.
+Diseases associated with TXNL4A include Burn-Mckeown Syndrome and Renpenning Syndrome 1.
+Among its related pathways are mRNA Splicing - Minor Pathway and Gene Expression.
 An important paralog of this gene is TXNL4B.

-Essential role in pre-mRNA splicing as component of the U5 snRNP and U4/U6-U5 tri-snRNP complexes that are involved in spliceosome assembly.
+Plays role in pre-mRNA splicing as component of the U5 snRNP and U4/U6-U5 tri-snRNP complexes that are involved in spliceosome assembly, and as component of the precatalytic spliceosome (spliceosome B complex).